 "Being a disciple is not just something else to do, alongside many other things suitable for Christians, it is a total way of life and requires continuing conversion." from USCCB's Stewardship a Disciple's Response - Pastoral Letter on Stewardship

-Formation is a formidable task, involving education fo the mind and conversion of the heart.
-To know the "stewardship way of life", does not make one live a "stewardship way of life."
+Formation is a formidable task, involving education of the mind and conversion of the heart.
+To know the "stewardship way of life," does not make one live a "stewardship way of life."
 Ongoing Catholic education is important if we are to grow in our lives as stewards.

 Service - Love in Action